open-telemetry/semantic-conventions/docs/gen-ai/gen-ai-metrics.md

 ### Metric: `gen_ai.server.time_per_output_token`

-This metric is [recommended][MetricRecommended] to report the model server latency in terms of time per token generated for any model servers which support serving LLMs.
+This metric is [recommended][MetricRecommended] to report the model server latency in terms of time per token generated after the first token for any model servers which support serving LLMs.
+It is measured by subtracting the time taken to generate the first output token from the request duration and dividing the rest of the duration by the number of output tokens generated after the first token.
+This is important in measuring the performance of the decode phase of LLM inference.

-For example, if a model server which serves LLMs reports latency information, it SHOULD be used.

-If instrumentation cannot obtain this information at a request level and break it down into the buckets mentioned below, then it MUST NOT report this metric.

 This metric SHOULD be specified with [ExplicitBucketBoundaries] of [0.01, 0.025, 0.05, 0.075, 0.1, 0.15, 0.2, 0.3, 0.4, 0.5, 0.75, 1.0, 2.5].